 Fuel trim calculations are obtained from the oxygen or air-fuel sensor signals while the system is in closed loop.
-The driver controls the amount of airflow into the combustion chamber by pressing the accelerator pedal, the PCM controls the amount of fuel.
+The driver controls the amount of airflow into the combustion chamber by pressing the accelerator pedal, and the ECM controls the amount of fuel to match operating conditions.

-The PCM uses pulse width fuel injection to adjust the fuel trim; it controls the amount of fuel injector on time.
-Fuel trim is a method used by the PCM to add fuel to or subtract fuel from the air-fuel mixture.
-The longer the injector is left open spraying fuel behind the intake valve, the richer the mixture.
-The shorter the length of time the injector is left open, the leaner the fuel mixture.
+Fuel trim is a method used by the ECM to add fuel to or subtract fuel from the air-fuel mixture.
+The ECM uses pulse width modulation to adjust the fuel trim by controlling the amount of fuel injector on time.
+The longer the injector is on and spraying fuel, the richer the air-fuel mixture.
+The shorter the length of time the injector is on, the leaner the fuel mixture.

-When a vacuum line is damaged or left disconnected, the oxygen sensor senses this increase of oxygen in the exhaust.
-The PCM receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in an enriched fuel mixture.
+For example, when a vacuum line is damaged or left disconnected, the oxygen sensor senses this increase in exhaust oxygen.
+The ECM receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in a positive fuel trim and an enriched fuel mixture.